SkafteNicki/ku_devops/experiment_tracking/README.md

 * [Neptune](https://neptune.ai/)
 * [Weights and Bias](https://wandb.ai/site)

-All of the frameworks offers many of the same functionalities.
-We are going to use Weights and Bias (wandb), as it support everything we need in this course.
+All of the frameworks offer many of the same functionalities.
+We are going to use Weights and Bias (wandb), as it supports everything we need in this course.
 Additionally, it is an excellent tool for collaboration and sharing of results.

 ## Exercises

 1. Start by creating an account at [wandb](https://wandb.ai/site).
-I recommend using your github account but feel free to choose what you want.
+I recommend using your Github account but feel free to choose what you want.
 When you are logged in you should get an API key of length 40.
 Copy this for later use (HINT: if you forgot to copy the API key, you can find it under settings).